arashnm80/arashnm80.github.io/handbook/mvp.md

 title: Minimum Viable Product
 ---

-MVP is much lower than good enough and when I'm creating something out of nothing it should be my main focus point.
+MVP is much lower than [good enough](../good-enough) and when I'm creating something out of nothing it should be my main point of focus.